 - High school and college students with at least a 3.0 GPA are eligible to receive up to a 25% discount.

-- Teens who complete a driver's education course or a defensive-driver course can qualify for discounts of 10% and 5% respectively.
+- Teens who complete a driver's education course or a defensive-driver course can qualify for discounts of 10% and 5%, respectively.

 - Drivers who are 16 or 17 years old and have not had any moving violations or accidents are eligible to take the Simply Drive online course.
 Upon completion of this course, they are eligible to save up to 10%.

-Country Financial Reviews and Complaints
+Country Financial car insurance reviews and complaints

 Overall, the reviews for Country Financial were mixed at best.
 It performed poorly compared to other auto insurance companies in claims satisfaction and customer service ratings, but it received relatively few complaints.
-However, Country Financial did rate well for financial strength, and displayed a strong ability to cover its insurance obligations.
+However, Country Financial did rate well for financial strength and displayed a strong ability to cover its insurance obligations.